A C# program is typically organized into source code files with the .cs

 are considered different.

-On the other hand, there are certain restrictions to keep in mind.
+On the other hand, there are certain restrictions you must keep in mind.
 Variable names cannot contain spaces, so my variable

 is incorrect.